 Tomorrow’s Youth Organization,

 Editor’s Note: 2019 was an incredible year for Skees Family Foundation.
 We reevaluated our mission, grant structure, and methodology.
 We made the decision to create an advisory board.
 We added a new family board member.
 It was also an amazing year for our...Read more

 Categorized as: About us, Our Partners, Stories & Tagged as: Holidays, Peace, Winter on December 28, 2019.

 The header for this blog post, an inverted version of our mission statement, is all we’ve ever wanted, for every living person.
 Winter solstice.
 Hanukkah.
 Diwali.
 Christmas.
 Kwanzaa.
 Eid-al-Adha.
 New Year’s and Chinese New Year.
 The coldest,...Read more

-Categorized as: About us, Job Creation, MY JOB book and community, Stories, Storytelling on July 15, 2016.
+Categorized as: About us, Grantmaking strategy, Job Creation, Leadership, Poverty Alleviation, Social-impact investments, Stories, Storytelling on December 7, 2019.

 Editor’s Note: We are so excited to share some of the amazing changes we are making, starting in January.
 We hope you enjoy our updates and feel free to reach out with any questions.
 By Shelly Skees, Secretary 2019 has been a reflective year for our board here...Read more